 New SAT Essay Tips: Understanding the Test

 For many students, the SAT exam is a rite of passage on the road to college.
-The newest version of the test, with a redesigned essay portion, debuts in March 2016.
+The newest version of the test, with a redesigned essay portion, debuted in March 2016.
 This article offers new SAT essay tips to help students prepare.

 What is the SAT?